Welcome

 The other principal function of the Western Orthodox University is as a research institution and archival repository.
 The University has an overall mission to collect information and resources concerned with the smaller Catholic, Orthodox and Continuing Anglican churches during the post-1866 period.
 This embraces a general scholarly interest in the modern independent sacramental movement both historically and in terms of theology and practice, and ongoing programmes of research conducted through the Arnold Harris Mathew Centre and the J.S.M.
 Ward Society.
 The European-American University Press provides the main means for the book publication of the University’s research output while the Orthodox Catholic Review serves as its occasional journal.

-Today, the Western Orthodox University has a full relationship of reciprocal partnership, recognition and accreditation with the historic Pontificia Accademia Tiberina in Rome, Italy, founded in 1813 and recognized by the Sacred Congregation of Studies under Pope Leo XII in 1825.
-The Western Orthodox University is also accredited by the Anglican Association of Colleges and Schools, the umbrella body for the educational institutions of the Catholicate of the West and the Apostolic Episcopal Church, and holds a number of other recognitions and validation agreements.
+The Western Orthodox University has many agreements of recognition with other institutions.
+It has a full relationship of reciprocal partnership, recognition and accreditation with the historic Pontificia Accademia Tiberina in Rome, Italy, founded in 1813 and recognized by the Sacred Congregation of Studies under Pope Leo XII in 1825.
+The Western Orthodox University is also accredited by the Anglican Association of Colleges and Schools, the umbrella body for the educational institutions of the Catholicate of the West and the Apostolic Episcopal Church, and holds a number of other recognition agreements.
+It is affiliated to European-American University (France, Bunyoro-Kitara) with which it shares administration and faculty.